0satoken/kappaTNG/README.md

 ## Data format
-The convergence is defined in regular grids.
-The specifications of the maps is as follows.
+The convergence file is defined in regular grids.
+The specifications of the maps are as follows.

 * number of grids: 1024
 * angular size on a side: 5 deg